gluonhq/scenebuilder/README.md

 ### How to run Scene Builder ###

+Before starting the app, all dependencies must be installed locally.
+This is achieved by:

+`mvn install`

-You can run it with Maven:
+Then Scene Builder can be started with Maven:

 `mvn javafx:run -f app`

-or you can run the partial shadow jar, providing you have downloaded the JavaFX SDK from [here](https://gluonhq.com/products/javafx/):
+Alternatively, you can run the partial shadow jar, providing you have downloaded the JavaFX SDK from [here](https://gluonhq.com/products/javafx/):

 ```
 java